 Kardzhali – Mysticism & Natural Masterpieces

-This story will discover to you all exciting places in the region of Kardzhali, which are а unique combination of natural beauty: The Stone Mushrooms, the Stone Wedding, the mystical cave the Womb, Thracian sanctuaries: Perperikon, Tatul, and Eagle Rocks, and architectural sightseeings: Kardzhali Dam, Studen Kladenets Dam & Fortress Monyak, the Devil’s Bridge and the Historical Museum of Kardzhali.
+This story will discover all exciting places in the region of Kardzhali, which are а unique combination of natural beauty: The Stone Mushrooms, the Stone Wedding, the mystical cave the Womb, Thracian sanctuaries: Perperikon, Tatul, and Eagle Rocks, and architectural sightseeings: Kardzhali Dam, Studen Kladenets Dam & Fortress Monyak, the Devil’s Bridge and the Historical Museum of Kardzhali.

 In fact, the highest concentration of rock sanctuaries in Bulgaria is in the region of Kardzhali, and more than a hundred sacral sites are registered here.